This post is linked up to Wordless Wednesday.

 - Butter and flour pan or line with muffin papers.

-- With a mixer, cream the butter and sugar until light and fluffy, stir in puree and egg.
+- Cream the butter and sugar until light and fluffy with a mixer, and stir in puree and egg.

 - Sift together dry ingredients.
 Stir 1/2 into creamed mix.

 - Stir in water, then remaining dry mix.

 - Bake until dry on top and a skewer inserted in the center comes out clean – serve warm!

 - Muffins take about 20 minutes to bake.
 Bread will take 35 minutes, depending on the pan size.

 The recipe says it would make 1 loaf of bread or 12 muffins.
 I ended up making 12 muffins and 3 mini loaves.

 For great recipes, visit Colleen’s Kitchen Recipe Swap, Tempt My Tummy Tuesdays, Ingredient Spotlight, and Potluck Sundays.